 The youngest person in High Place, about her age was Francis.
-He lived with his mother Frances, his cousin Virgil, his grandfather Howard and their three servants.
+He lived with his mother Florence, his cousin Virgil, his grandfather Howard and their three servants.
 The family had immigrated England and had a sense of racial superiority.
 The very first night of Neomí’s dinner, at dinner, Howard commented on her darkness and concepts of superiority and inferiority between the races.
 Neomí parried with him, trying not to show her displeasure at his eugenics beliefs.

 The family run a strict house with no talking during dinner.
 Neomí was served most meals in her room and she was given little access to her cousin Catalina.
 She had lots of free time but her anthropology books held very little interest.
 She and Francis struck up a kind of friendship.
 She didn’t find him attractive at firs tbut he seemed taken with her and was a nice distraction.
 He had never been away from High Place and was a bit curious about the outside while seeming to think he could not experience it.

 Neomí was told that Catalina had tuberculosis but she thought something else was wrong.
 A doctor visited each week to check on both Catalina and Howard.
 The family explained that Howard was old and often in pain.
 When she tried to speak to the doctor about Catalina, he wouldn’t entertain her questions.